-\textbf{Audio Self-Supervised Models}.
-There are numerous audio SSL models, which are primarily extensions or direct applications of vision SSL models~\citep{niizumi2021byol,huang2022_AMAE,chen2024_EAT,alex2025_SSLAM}.
-SSAST~\cite{gong2022ssast} is an early work that introduced ViT~\citep{dosovitskiy2021VIT} to audio tasks.
-It combined masked spectrogram reconstruction and contrastive learning, although the latter was a reformulation of the former rather than a standard sample-wise contrastive learning~\citep{chen2020simple}.
-SSAST was introduced for audio prior to MAE~\citep{he2022_maskedauto} for images, but it did not have the efficiency of the MAE. \citet{huang2022_AMAE} propose Audio-MAE, an application of MAE to audio spectrograms, which are akin to grayscale images (albeit superficially in terms of 2D structure).
+\textbf{Audio self-supervised models}.
+There are numerous audio SSL models, which are primarily extensions or direct applications of vision SSL models~\citep{niizumi2021byol,huang2022_AMAE,chen2024_EAT,alex2025_SSLAM,ghaffari2025data}.
+SSAST~\citep{gong2022ssast} is an early work that introduces ViT~\citep{dosovitskiy2021VIT} to audio tasks.
+It combines masked spectrogram reconstruction and contrastive learning, although the latter is a reformulation of the former rather than a standard sample-wise contrastive learning~\citep{chen2020simple}.
+SSAST was introduced for audio prior to MAE~\citep{he2022_maskedauto} for images, but it does not have the efficiency of MAE. \citet{huang2022_AMAE} propose Audio-MAE, an application of MAE to audio spectrograms, which are akin to grayscale images (albeit superficially in terms of 2D structure).
 Audio-MAE achieved top performance across six audio and speech classification tasks, including AudioSet, the primary benchmark for ranking audio SSL models.
-Following Audio-MAE, BEATs~\citep{BEATSchen2023} introduce an iterative tokenizer to provide semantic targets for MIM, improving representation quality on AudioSet.
-Subsequently, \citet{chen2024_EAT} propose EAT, a direct application of D2V2~\citep{baevski2022_data2vec2} combined with the spectrogram data preprocessing of Audio-MAE, showing significant improvements on audio benchmarks.
+Following Audio-MAE, BEATs~\citep{BEATSchen2023} introduce an iterative tokenizer to provide semantic targets for \gls*{mim}, which improves representation quality on AudioSet.
+Subsequently, \citet{chen2024_EAT} present EAT, a direct application of D2V2~\citep{baevski2022_data2vec2} combined with the spectrogram preprocessing used in Audio-MAE, achieving significant improvements on audio benchmarks.
 Finally, \citet{alex2025_SSLAM} introduce SSLAM.
-It starts with pre-trained weights from EAT and applies the same algorithm in a second round of pre-training by adding an extra source retention loss to the objective.
+It starts with pretrained weights from EAT and applies the same algorithm in a second round of pretraining by adding an extra source retention loss to the objective.
 The source retention task is to predict unmixed targets from partially mixed samples in artificially mixed regions.